Low Vision Occupational Therapy

 3. Identify and mark items that need to stand out by providing contrast and marking them with bright tape.

-Medicare and most insurance plans are aware of the benefits of this service and will usually reimburse for the evaluation and home visits provided by an occupational therapist.
-Often, there is no cost to the patient for these services.
+Medicare and most insurance plans are aware of the benefits of this service and may or may not reimburse for the evaluation and home visit provided by an occupational therapist.
 Check with your insurance provider.

-Go from Low Vision Occupational Therapy to Low Vision
+Go from Low Vision Occupational Therapy to Macular Degeneration Specialist

-Go from Low Vision Occupational Therapy to Macular Degeneration
+Go from Low Vision Occupational Therapy to WebRN Macular Degeneration Home

 √ Prevention of Macular Degeneration?